-Atmospheric P deposition is assumed to directly flow into the labile inorganic P pool ( $P{ilab}$ ) in the uppermost soil layer (eq.
+- Atmospheric P deposition is assumed to directly flow into the labile inorganic P pool (P{ilab}) in the uppermost soil layer (eq.
 A.1 in Appendix A).
-If mineral $P_i$ fertilizer is applied at the soil surface, the $P_i$ first enters an undissolved fertilizer pool, after which $P_i$ from this pool gradually dissolves into the labile P pool following a decay-type function (eq.
+If mineral P_i fertilizer is applied at the soil surface, the P_i first enters an undissolved fertilizer pool, after which P_i from this pool gradually dissolves into the labile P pool following a decay-type function (eq.
 A.1).
 P can also be added as an external organic substrate (faeces or manure).
-In this case, P moves to the surface faeces ( $P{ofae}$ ), litter ( $P{Litter}$ ), and labile ( $P{ilab}$ ) P pools according to the composition of the manure. $P_i$ within $P{isol}$ and dissolved organic P ( $P{DOP}$ ) can be transported by water flows between layers or from a layer to a drainage outlet (eq.
+In this case, P moves to the surface faeces (P{ofae}), litter (P{Litter}), and labile (P{ilab}) P pools according to the composition of the manure.
+P_i within P{isol} and dissolved organic P (P{DOP}) can be transported by water flows - 245 the manure.
+P_i within P{isol} and dissolved organic P (P{DOP}) can be transported by water flows between layers or from a layer to a drainage outlet (eq.
 A. 12-13).
-The soil surface layer may also lose solid inorganic P ( $P{solid}$ ) by erosion, which is driven by surface runoff (eq.
+The soil surface layer may also lose solid inorganic P (P{solid}) by erosion, which is driven by surface runoff (eq.
 A.14).

-- also lose solid inorganic P (Psolid) by erosion, which is driven by surface runoff (eq.
-A.14).
-P mineralization is conceptually divided into biological and biochemical mineralization (eq.
-A.2-A.6) following McGill and Cole (1981).
-Biological mineralization, which is regulated by temperature and moisture, represents the microbe-mediated oxidation of organic matter, during which nutrients (P and N) are immobilized by non-symbiotic microbes or transferred - 250 from litter to humus (Fig. 1; eq.
+P mineralization is conceptually divided into biological and biochemical mineralization (eq. - A.2-A.6) following McGill and Cole (1981).
+Biological mineralization, which is regulated by temperature and moisture, represents the microbe-mediated oxidation of organic matter, during which nutrients (P and N) are immobilized by non-symbiotic microbes or transferred from litter to humus (Fig. 1; eq.
 A.2).
-Biochemical mineralization, on the other hand, describes the release of $P_i$ through extracellular enzymatic action (e.g., phosphatases from root exudates), which is driven by plant demand for nutrients (Richardson and Simpson, 2011).
-In Coup-CNP, biochemical mineralization is conceptually included in the short-cut uptake of nutrients (called organic uptake in earlier CoupModel publications) and assumed to - 255 be driven by the unfulfilled plant P demand after $P{ilab}$ root uptake (eq.
+Biochemical mineralization, on the other hand, describes the release of P_i through extracellular enzymatic action (e.g., phosphatases from root exudates), which is driven by plant demand for nutrients (Richardson and Simpson, - 255 2011).
+In Coup-CNP, biochemical mineralization is conceptually included in the short-cut uptake of nutrients (called organic uptake in earlier CoupModel publications) and assumed to be driven by the unfulfilled plant P demand after P{ilab} root uptake (eq.
 A.8) but regulated by the availability in other P pools (i.e. short-cut uptake coefficients in eq.
 A.4).
-The assumption is that under P-limited conditions, plant roots and symbiotic fungi bypass $P{ilab}$ , and obtain mineralized $P_i$ directly from organic $P{Litter}$ and $P{Humus}$ (Fig. 1; eq.
-A.4).
+The assumption is that under P-limited conditions, plant roots and symbiotic fungi bypass P{ilab} , and obtain 260 minerplized P directly from organic P and P (Fig. 1; eq.
+A.4). - 260 mineralized P_i directly from organic P{Litter} and P{Humus} (Fig. 1; eq.
+A.4). - 8

-260 2.2.4 Plant growth under phosphorus and nitrogen limitation
+2.2.4 Plant growth under phosphorus and nitrogen limitation